 Some successful bloggers make insane amounts of money ($50k/mo), and some of it is passive, too.

-Some are offering services, some are selling ad-space, some are monetizing their blogs with Amazon and some are just selling physical/digital items.
+A few are offering services, some are selling ad-space, some are monetizing their blogs with Amazon and some are just selling physical/digital items.

 More on that here: 33 Ways To Monetize a Blog.